Dictionary of Revolutionary Marxism

 In reality, it is usually extremely difficult or even outright impossible to use any “cryptocurrency” as actual money to buy real commodities (such as food, clothing, or to pay your rent), and few people even try to do so.
 Those who buy these cryptocurrencies are doing so only because they think their price will go up, and they will be able to sell them at a higher price later on.
 In other words, the current cryptocurrency boom is actually an old-style Ponzi Game, in which the gamblers hope to cheat each other, or else are ignorant of the whole situation.
 This can only end with most people involved losing most or all of their real money they “invested”.
 [Apr.
 20, 2022]

-See also: PRICE OF A THING WHICH HAS NO VALUE
+See also below, and: NATIONAL DIGITAL CURRENCY, PRICE OF A THING WHICH HAS NO VALUE

 “Twenty percent of American adults—36 percent among millennials—own cryptocurrency, according to a recent Morning Consult survey.” —“Crypto is Here to Stay”, Sunday Business Page, New York Times, March 20, 2022.